Note

 Verifying the driver package integrity

 Before a driver package is staged to the Driver Store, the operating system first verifies that the driver package is trusted.
 In order for the driver package to be considered trusted, the INF file must have a CatalogFile directive in the Version section that provides the file name for a catalog file that is associated with the INF file.
-The catalog file must contain hashes for the INF file and any files that are referenced by the INF file and the catalog file must be signed with a trusted digital signature.
+The catalog file must contain hashes for the INF file and any files referenced in the INF file.
+The catalog file must be signed with a trusted digital signature.
 For more information about digital signatures, see Driver Signing.

 Validating the driver package